MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupThread.md

 ## SYNOPSIS
 Start a new group conversation by first creating a thread.
-A new conversation, conversation thread, and post are created in the group.Use reply thread or reply post to further post to that thread.
+A new conversation, conversation thread, and post are created in the group.\nUse reply thread or reply post to further post to that thread.
 Note: You can also start a new thread in an existing conversation.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaGroupThread](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroupThread?view=graph-powershell-beta)

 ## SYNTAX